Clogging and avalanches in quasi-two-dimensional emulsion hopper flow: Introduction

-In this manuscript, we present an experimental study of a flowing emulsion where we see a range of flow behaviors.
-Our emulsions are oil droplets in water and are compressed between two parallel glass plates so that the droplets are deformed into pancake-like disks.
-The area fractions are all above jamming \cite{dDurian1997}, such that the droplets touch each other and are in many cases highly deformed by their neighbors.
-At the slowest flow rates, we see large avalanches of rearrangements.
-At higher flow rates rearrangement events are always occurring and droplets exit continuously.
+In this manuscript, we present experimental and computational studies of hopper flow of emulsion samples.
+Our experimental emulsions are oil droplets in water and are compressed between two parallel glass plates so that the droplets are deformed into pancake-like disks.
+The area fractions are all above jamming \cite{dDurian1997}.
+Our exit orifices are all small ($\sim 4$ droplet diameters across).
+We drive the flow with a pump, and given that our droplets are deformable, they cannot permanently clog at the exit.
+We see a range of flow behaviors.
+At the slowest flow rates, the flow pauses for long periods of time broken up by large avalanches of rearrangements.
+At higher flow rates droplets exit continuously.
 Intriguingly, the transition between the two flow behaviors occurs fairly smoothly as the flow rate is increased, and at moderate flow rates we see an intermediate type of flow behavior.
-Despite the range of area fractions we study ($\phi = 0.83 - 0.99$), the area fraction does not seem to control the flow behavior.
+The non-constant flow seen in the experiment is in contrast with the constant flux driving condition at the pump, indicating that the system has compliance: rather than being infinitely rigid, the system expands under pressure.
+Our computational studies address this using the ``Durian bubble model'' \cite{durian95,sTewari1999}, modified to mimic our experiment and with the effects of an added compliance.
+The simulations show the same results as the experiment: at lowest driving, the simulated compliance results in clogging and avalanches; for larger driving, we see a smooth transition to continuous flux.
+Our results highlight the interesting influence of compliance on the behavior of these flowing soft particles.